grunwaldlab/poppr/README.md

 Binary versions for mac and windows are available for R &ge; 2.15.1 [**here**](http://cran.r-project.org/web/packages/poppr/index.html).

-To install, make sure R is at least version 2.15.1 (the authors recommend 3.0), and in your console, type:
+To install, make sure R is at least version 2.15.1 (the authors recommend &ge; 3.0), and in your console, type:

 ```s
 install.packages("poppr")